 Greece is characterized by impressive biodiversity and a multitude of interacting local cuisines.
 Greek gastronomy is based on the use of native, local, and fresh products, and this culinary art derives from the everyday lives of small-scale farmers who are proud of their long healthy lives.
 These are excellent conditions for certified organic gastronomy.

 Bio Hellas has, therefore, introduced the private standard Bio-Kouzina.
 In September 2012, a launch event was held to award certificates to the first food service companies from Crete.
-Some of the first dedicated companies in Greece to receive the Bio-Kouzina standard is Villa Kerasia!
+One of the first dedicated companies in Greece to receive the Bio-Kouzina standard is Villa Kerasia!

 Children are welcome but Villa Kerasia is without a doubt ideal for couples.